contact us q&a board ARHA Banner

 f.
 There must be a minimum of 10 Open Class hounds to conduct an Open Class ARHA hunt.
 There must be a minimum of 3 Rabbit Champion hounds to conduct a Rabbit Championship Hunt.
 There must be a minimum of 2 Grand Rabbit Champion hounds to conduct a Grand Rabbit Championship Hunt.

-1. No Progressive Pack hunt shall be scheduled the same weekend as the US Championship Hunt.
+a.
+No Progressive Pack hunt shall be scheduled the same weekend as the US Championship Hunt or the Morgan Classic.
+No club may hold a hunt on the same day as a Regional is being held within the club’s region.

-C. The use of firearms, weapons, alcoholic beverages, and illegal drugs are prohibited from all individuals participating in an ARHA licensed hunt.
+c.
+The use of firearms, weapons, alcoholic beverages, marijuana, and illegal or non-prescribed drugs are prohibited from all individuals participating in an ARHA licensed hunt.
 This includes judges, club officers, handlers, owners and spectators.

 A. All judges must be ARHA Progressive Pack certified.
 An ARHA certified judge is one who has studied the rules and passed a written test with at least 85% correct, must be 16 years of age, and who has had at least 3 experiences as a judge at a fun hunt or as an assistant judge at a licensed hunt.
 The Master of Hounds shall have a list of all Progressive Pack certified judges.
 Any new judge, not as yet on that list must, show the Master of Hounds his or her judge’s card before he or she is allowed to judge.
 Note: The Club President, Secretary, or Master of Hounds must supervise the person taking the judge’s test.
 This is not an "open" book test.

 B. A Progressive Pack field judge shall not judge A. his own hound, B. any hound he has owned in the six months prior to the hunt he is judging.
 In reference to rule IV.
 B., the date of ownership of the hound is the day the hound was sold (or given) to the present owner.
 If there is a question, the new owner must produce a dated receipt from the previous owner, or a written and dated statement (or a copy of the transfer papers), verifying the date that the hound was sold or given to him.
 The new owner can compete the hound in ARHA competition even though he is waiting for the official paperwork from ARHA, C. any hound owned by his blood, step, or in-law relatives.
-D. any hound owned by a member in his/her household, E. or any hound he carried to a field trial and entered on behalf of another person.
+D. any hound owned by a member in his/her household, E. or any hound he carried to a field trial and entered on behalf of another person (simply riding to a trial with an unrelated person does not prevent a judge from judging that person’s dog).

 E. The judge’s decision in the field is final; however, a handler may appeal the judge’s decision to the Master of Hounds.